 Despite having more than a dozen competitors — many of which pack stronger engines and more safety features — the Town & Country continues to be a popular choice among minivan buyers.
 It's available in standard-length base as well as extended-length LX, Touring and Limited models.

-Standard-length models ride a 113.3-inch wheelbase, while long-wheelbase minivans have a 119.3-inch wheelbase.
+Exterior Standard-length models ride a 113.3-inch wheelbase, while long-wheelbase minivans have a 119.3-inch wheelbase.

-A winged Chrysler badge ps the full width of the grille, which has four horizontal chrome bars.
+A winged Chrysler badge spans the full width of the grille, which has four horizontal chrome bars.
 Sculpted headlights and round fog lamps are installed.
 Touring and Limited minivans get a roof rack and 16-inch cast-aluminum wheels, while other versions ride on 15-inch steel wheels.
 For 2007, the new colors are Cognac Crystal Pearl, Marine Blue Pearl Coat and Modern Blue Pearl Coat.

-All Town & Country minivans seat seven occupants.
+Interior All Town & Country minivans seat seven occupants.
 Bucket seats are installed in the second row, and the third row features a 60/40-split bench seat that can be folded partially or completely.

 With Stow 'n Go seating, the headrests don't need to be removed in order to fold down the seats.
 When the second-row seats are upright, two storage bins with integrated lids provide additional storage space.
 Standard cargo net bags adjust to fit each storage bin.
 Split-bench tailgate seating is made possible by flipping the third-row seat rearward.